-Action Actions (relevant objectives in brackets) Implementation No. Resource Estimation Priority Responsibility E1 Encourage and continue to accommodate use of the Park as a venue and asset for environmental, outdoor and other educational uses - including community-based environmental education projects.
+Action Actions Implementation No. (relevant objectives in brackets) Resource Estimation Priority Responsibility E1 Encourage and continue to accommodate use of the Park as a venue and asset for environmental, outdoor and other educational uses - including community-based environmental education projects.
 (A, B) Minor Medium continuing Park management E2 Provide opportunities for environmental education along the track and trail network, with walking tracks in the Park's east and south a priority area ahead of the approved mountain bike loop.
 (A, B) Minor Medium Park management E3 Expand on-site interpretive and information services and facilities - including possible features such as "outdoor classrooms", group seating areas and additional on-site interpretation (both signs and other media).
 Consider the visual and environmental impact of these actions prior to approval and implementation.
 (A, B) Minor Medium Park management E4 Continue talks to students and interest groups on an as needed basis.
-This may or may not be on a fee-paying basis (A, B) Minor Low Park management E 5 The Trust will encourage Council to foster relationships with the Coastal Environment Centre and Manly Environment Centre in relation to educational ventures.
+This may or may not be on a fee-paying basis (A, B) Minor Low Park management

+Action Actions Implementation No. (relevant objectives in brackets) Resource Estimation Priority Responsibility E5 The Trust will encourage Council to foster relationships with the Coastal Environment Centre and Manly Environment Centre in relation to educational ventures.
 (A, B) Negligible Low Trust Park management

-- > Increased educational use of Park as assessed by booking data, requests, user surveys and observation. - ➤ Increased capacity to deliver educational activities/use, and additional infrastructure /facilities provided to support educational activities/uses as assessed by regular facilities audits, and user feedback. - > Increased delivery of face-to-face educational services as assessed by staff time commitments to education services, and user feedback.
+- Increased educational use of Park as assessed by booking data, requests, user surveys and observation. - ➤ Increased capacity to deliver educational activities/use, and additional infrastructure /facilities provided to support educational activities/uses as assessed by regular facilities audits, and user feedback. - Increased delivery of face-to-face educational services as assessed by staff time commitments to education services, and user feedback.